anandsuraj/churn-prediction-ml-pipeline/STEP3_COMPLETION_SUMMARY.md

 4. **Step 8**: Data Versioning - Version control for datasets
 5. **Step 9**: Model Building - Train ML models
 6. **Step 10**: Pipeline Orchestration - Complete automation

-## Conclusion

-Step 3: Raw Data Storage has been successfully implemented and integrated into the pipeline.
-The implementation:

-- ✅ Meets all assignment requirements
-- ✅ Follows best practices for data lake organization
-- ✅ Includes comprehensive testing and documentation
-- ✅ Is production-ready and extensible
-- ✅ Correctly positioned in the pipeline sequence

-The raw data storage component is now fully functional and ready to support the remaining pipeline steps.